Same Day Shipping Satisfaction Guarantee Free UPS 2nd Day Air on orders over $150

 • Please keep it away from light and heat.

-• Write the date of mixing on the vial, so you know when to stop using it.
+• Write the mixing date on the vial so you know when to stop using it.

 Extra Tip: Use a new sterile needle each time you draw a dose.
 Never reuse syringes or needles, as this increases the risk of contamination.
-When comparing bacteriostatic water vs sterile water for peptides, the process is safer with bacteriostatic water.
-It allows more than one use and does not spoil as quickly.
+When comparing bacteriostatic water and sterile water for peptides, bacteriostatic water is safer.
+It allows multiple uses and degrades more slowly.

 How to mix peptides with sterile water step by step using vials and syringe

-Step-by-step guide on how to mix peptides with sterile water for safe use.
+Step-by-step guide to mixing peptides with sterile water for safe use.

 How to Mix Peptides with Sterile Water?

-Mixing peptides with sterile water is almost the same process as with bacteriostatic water.
-The main difference is that sterile water does not have a preservative.
-This means it must be used right away, and the vial should not be saved for later.
+Mixing peptides with sterile water is essentially equivalent to mixing them with bacteriostatic water.
+The main difference is that sterile water lacks a preservative.
+This means it must be used immediately, and the vial should not be saved for later use.

 Step 1: Prepare Your Tools